suned/pfun/docs/source/programming_guide.md

 ```
 Let's study each of them in turn.

 `A` represents the success type, that is, the type of value that will eventually be produced when the effect is executed.
-We can create an effect that does nothing but succeed with a value of type `A` by calling the `wrap` method of the `effect` module.
+We can create an effect that does nothing but succeed with a value of type `A` by calling the `success` method of the `effect` module.

 ```python
 from pfun import effect